 In-Kind Support of Community Organizations for Support Groups Significant Health Needs Addressed Mental Health Access to Care Family and Social Support Program Description Provide meeting space to local community based organizations for the gathering of support groups for the broader community with substance use and/or mental health problems.
 Population Served Broader Community Program Goal / Anticipated Impact To promote wellness and maximize remission rates for previous patients, and the community at large, by providing ongoing meeting space for sessions.
-FY 2023 Report Activities Summary Served a total of 1,676 persons in the following support meetings: Nurses in Recovery Meetings Women in Recovery Meetings Alcoholics Anonymous Meetings Narcotics Anonymous Meetings Cocaine Anonymous Meetings Fremont Fellowship Meetings Performance / Impact Continue to assess the needs in the community and develop new groups as needed Hospital's Contribution / Program Expense Total expense for all programs was \$4,225, which is 100% supported by St. Joseph's Behavioral Health Center's Operational Budget.
-FY 2024 Plan Program Goal / Anticipated Impact Continue to assess the needs in the community and develop new groups as needed.
-Planned Activities Same as noted in the FY 2023 Report section of this digest.
+FY 2024 Report Activities Summary Served a total of 1246 persons in the following support meetings: Nurses in Recovery Meetings Women in Recovery Meetings Alcoholics Anonymous Meetings Narcotics Anonymous Meetings Cocaine Anonymous Meetings Fremont Fellowship Meetings Performance / Impact Continue to assess the needs in the community and develop new groups as needed Hospital's Contribution / Program Expense Total expense for all programs was \$10,739, which is 100% supported by St. Joseph's Behavioral Health Center's Operational Budget.
+FY 2025 Plan Program Goal / Anticipated Impact Continue to assess the needs in the community and develop new groups as needed.
+Planned Activities Same as noted in the FY 2024 Report section of this digest.

--00 Support Groups Significant Health Needs Addressed Mental HealthAccess to CareFamily and Social Support Program Description Provide aftercare programs to former patients to address social, psychological, or emotional issues related to specific diagnoses or occurrences that represent a community need, for patients, families and the community.
+Significant Health Needs Addressed Mental Health Access to Care Family and Social Support Program Description Provide aftercare programs to former patients to address social, psychological, or emotional issues related to specific diagnoses or occurrences that represent a community need, for patients, families and the community.
 Population Served Previously admitted patients.
-Program Goal / Anticipated Impact To promote wellness and maximize admission rates for previous patients Increase the number of patients in the support groups.
-FY 2023 Report Activities Summary NAMI provides weekly support groups and education for inpatients.
+Program Goal / Anticipated Impact To promote wellness and maximize admission rates for previous patients.
+Increase the number of patients in the support groups.
+FY 2024 Report Activities Summary Served a total of 764 persons in the following aftercare groups: NAMI provides weekly support groups and education for inpatients.
 Music Therapist provides several hours of music therapy for patients both inpatient and outpatient.
 Music therapy is funded through blended funding sources.
 Partnered with Public Health Advocates, Little Manilla, Amelia Adams, CAPC, and El Concilio on Maternal Mental Health Listening Sessions.
 Collaboration with St. Mary's Community Services to offer education and information about St Joseph's mental health and substance use treatment services to those persons experiencing homelessness.
-Performance / Impact Continue to assess the needs in the community and develop new groups as needed.
-Hospital's Contribution / Program Expense Total expense for all programs was \$57,721 which is 100% supported by St. Joseph's Behavioral Health Center's Operational Budget.
-FY 2024 Plan Program Goal / Anticipated Impact Continue to assess the needs in the community and develop new groups as needed.
-Planned Activities Same as noted in the FY 2023 Report section of this digest.
+Performance / Impact Continue to assess the needs in the community and develop new groups as needed Hospital's Contribution / Program Expense Total expense for all programs was \$66,513, which is 100% supported by St. Joseph's Behavioral Health Center's Operational Budget.
+FY 2025 Plan Program Goal / Anticipated Impact Continue to assess the needs in the community and develop new groups as needed.
+Planned Activities Same as noted in the FY 2024 Report section of this digest.